"The Act" Creator Is Taking On Netflix's Craziest Documentary Next

-Jan Broberg’s kidnapping by master manipulator Robert Berchtold was at the center of Netflix’s chilling 2017 documentary Abducted in Plain Sight.
-Now, according to Deadline, The Act creator Nick Antosca is adapting her story for the small screen for a show just as twisted as the Munchausen syndrome by Proxy-centered Hulu series.
+Jan Broberg’s kidnapping by master manipulator Robert Berchtold was at the centre of Netflix’s chilling 2017 documentary Abducted in Plain Sight.
+Now, according to Deadline, The Act creator Nick Antosca is adapting her story for the small screen for a show just as twisted as the Munchausen syndrome by Proxy-centred Hulu series.

 Jan, now an actress who recently starred in horror movie Behind You, and her mother, Mary Ann Broberg, will serve as executive producers on the upcoming series.
 Antosca will have rights to their life story to develop a show under his Universal Cable Productions deal.
 The access will allow Antosca unprecedented insight into the bizarre circumstances that led to Berchtold, a family friend of the deeply religious Brobergs, to kidnap Jan twice as a child.